US Sailing Procedures for Denying the Right of Appeal at Sailing Events

 PROTEST AND APPEALS

-- Email and phone contact information for the helm of each boat entered and for the chairmen of the Protest Committee and the Race Committee shall be posted on the official notice board at all times during the event.
+• Email and phone contact information for the helm of each boat entered and for the chairmen of the Protest Committee and the Race Committee shall be posted on the official notice board or maintained by the organizing authority at all times during the event.

 REOPENING A HEARING – Rule 66 is Changed

-- 66.2(a) A party to a hearing of a protest or request for redress may request an Area Qualifier Reopening.
+• 66.2(a) A party to a hearing of a protest or request for redress may request an Area Qualifier Reopening.
 The request shall be in writing and include the significant error that the party believes the protest committee made or the nature of the significant new evidence that is available.
 The request shall be made no later than 24 hours after the hearing or 24 hours after the protest time limit on the last day of racing, whichever is later.
-The request, along with copies of the original protest or request for redress, the facts found, the decision of the protest committee, any new evidence that cannot be presented verbally, and email and phone contact information for all parties to the hearing as well as the chairman of the protest committee, shall be sent by e‐mail to the US Sailing Championships Director, Betsy Alison, and the US Sailing Championships Chair, swmadero@aol.com.
+The request, along with copies of the original protest or request for redress, the facts found, the decision of the protest committee, any new evidence that cannot be presented verbally, and email and phone contact information for all parties to the hearing as well as the chairman of the protest committee, shall be sent by e‐mail to US Sailing Adult Programs Director Betsy Alison (for adult championship qualifiers), or Youth Competition Manager John Pearce (for youth championship qualifiers) and the US Sailing Championships Chair Shannon Bush.
 The hearing shall be reopened when the foregoing information is received by the Director and Chair.

-- 66.2(b) The protest committee for an Area Qualifier Reopening shall consist of the chairman of the original protest committee plus four certified judges appointed by US Sailing.
-A majority of the committee’s members shall be Senior or International Judges.
+• 66.2(b) The protest committee for an Area Qualifier Reopening shall consist of the chairman of the original protest committee plus four certified judges appointed by US Sailing.
+A majority of the committee’s members shall be National or International Judges.
 US Sailing will appoint its chairman.

-- 66.2(c) An Area Qualifier Reopening will be conducted by telephone conference call.
-The time and date for the conference call shall be established by the chairman as soon as practicably possible and no later than seven days after the request for reopening is emailed.
+• 66.2(c) An Area Qualifier Reopening will be conducted by teleconference.
+The time and date for the teleconference shall be established by the chairman as soon as practicably possible and no later than seven days after the request for reopening is emailed.
 The chairman will email to the parties to the hearing the request for reopening, the facts found, the decision of the protest committee, the time and date of the hearing, the process for joining the call and any other relevant documents.